PLEASE SHARE ELECTRONICALLY ♻ DO

 coal that’s burned to deliver electrical service to your home.
 The available

 selection of EV/PHEV cars is growing every year.
-If you can afford to put up
+Having owned an EV and a PHEV,

-(for the tax deduction).
-If you can’t afford an electric vehicle, make fuel
+an eco-centric charity (for the tax deduction).
+If you can’t afford an electric

 Adopt instead of making more humans.
 This recommendation meets criticism[18]

-but there’s no getting around the fact that the root cause of our problem has
+but there’s no getting around the fact that a root cause of our problem—along

-been the population explosion over the past two centuries (~7.8B
+with industrialization—has been the population explosion over the past two

 Volunteer at any of the many environmental and family planning organizations.